 You can apply and we may accept you on the programme if we feel you could achieve a Level 2 Functional Skill whilst completing your Apprenticeship.

 The minimum amount of time to complete the diploma qualification is 15 months then you have 3 months to complete your End Point Assessment.

-Yes, you have four exams to sit during your Apprenticeship and then an End Point Assessment which assess the knowledge, skills and behaviours that you have learnt throughout the Apprenticeship.
+Yes, you have one exam to sit as part of your End Point Assessment which assess the knowledge, skills and behaviours that you have learnt throughout the Apprenticeship.